 If I do, will feminists berate me if I dye my hair in the future?

 If I don’t, what does that say about owning my truth?

 If I don’t, what message does that send to my children?

 Dammit - I’m going for it.

 Like what you've read?
-Sign up for Hook + Hold, a newsletter where I share all I've learned so you can unleash your inner storyteller.
+Sign up for Human Dispatches, a newsletter where I share all I've learned to inspire conversations.